• Home

 iSpeech

 iSpeech has a variety of online services and pricing models for converting TTS and downloading the files from their site.
-If you are developing a website, such as a learning portals, you can also connect through their API using a few lines of code and you’ve got a spoken version of your text.
+If you are developing a website or learning portal, you can also connect through their API using a few lines of code and you’ve got a spoken version of your text.
+The use case here is limited for learning products.

 NaturalSoft